Lilaizhen/StreamGuard/README.md

 - **Attacker**: GCG, AutoDAN, DeepInception, AdvBench and your customized dataset.

-- **Defender**: ExtraThink, PPL, Self-Exam, Paraphrase, Retokenization, Self-Reminder, ICD.
+- **Defender**: StreamGuard, PPL, Self-Exam, Paraphrase, Retokenization, Self-Reminder, ICD.

 Don't forget to **add your openai api** to get *harmful scores*.
 If you only want to get *ASR*, you can